FAQ

 Why did you create Prelude?

-What is included in the Fellowship program?
+What's included in the Fellowship program?

 Prelude is a space of exploration and play, where storytellers can discover their unique voices, experiment with new ideas, and collaborate with others.
-It’s a supportive environment designed to foster creativity and growth, for fellows push the boundaries of their storytelling and connect with a community of fellow creatives.
-This work is accomplished through a curriculum that includes:
+It’s a supportive environment designed to foster creativity and growth, where fellows push the boundaries of their storytelling and connect with a community of fellow creatives.

-- A weekend retreat
+- Weekend overnight retreat

 Who can apply?

 Prelude invites all early-career, aspiring storytellers to apply to the program.
-Applicants must:

 - Be able to participate in regular programming in the Greater Los Angeles area.
 Prelude is unable to subsidize any travel, lodging and/or visa expenses for any participants attending from outside of the Greater Los Angeles area.
+Prelude will not accept applications from people residing outside the Greater Los Angeles area.

 - Be at least 18 years of age at the start of the program